Vojtechnlogy/vadatei-lead-gen-hub/README.md

 Examples section so that the clients have examples

 Add and SEO page so that users who search stuff up have a good chance of finding somthing maybe a blog or case studies

+ADD PRODUCT PRICE SCHEMA--------------------------------- ADD EVENT SCHEMA

 !!!!!!!!